autioch/cc-validator/readme.md

 3. For usage via browser:
   - Run `npm run build:watch` and access project via `localhost:8080`.
   - Run `npm run build:production`.
 This will place minified version in the dist folder.
-4. For CLI usage, this package is not available via npm, however if installed, it will expose `FormModel` Class.
+4. For CLI usage, this package is not yet ready - webpack allows absolute paths and require sass without extenstions.

 ## Configuration
 1. Available field types are stored in `src/form/field`.